 Dr. Lynn Friedman, Ph.D. is a clinical psychologist, psychoanalyst and executive coach (career counselor) in full-time private practice in Chevy Chase, Maryland, 1/2 block from Washington, DC, (Friendship Heights metro, red line).
 She provides evaluation, psychotherapy and psychoanalysis.
 She works with individuals and couples.
 Her sub-specialties are in relationships, work-life concerns, anxiety & depression.
 Beyond this, she serves on the faculty at Johns Hopkins University.

 Psychotherapy entails a relationship between a trained psychotherapist and a person who is interested in deepening their understanding of themselves, with the goal of resolving conflicts, overcoming obstacles or addressing unhappiness in their lives.
 There are many kinds of psychotherapy and each approach conceptualizes or views the individual in different ways…

 People who find themselves thwarted in their work life often ask me, how do I know what sort of help I need?
 Should I seek career counseling or psychotherapy or psychoanalysis?

 Psychoanalysis is a theory and a research method, and most importantly, a form of intensive psychotherapy.
 Psychoanalysis can help you to change your character or personality, in some deep and fundamental ways.

-Washington DC Psychologist leads psychoanalytic career assessment workshop
+Washington DC Psychologist leads psychoanalytic career assessment online workshop

 Johns Hopkins Course